-2.4 ETHICAL CONSIDERATIONS WHEN HANDLING APPLICATIONS
+1.4 ETHICAL CONSIDERATIONS WHEN HANDLING APPLICATIONS

 Members of the IRF Board, members of expert panels, external reviewers, programme officers and others handling applications to the IRF are bound by strict confidentiality.
-Proposals, including all enclosed materials and review sheets confidential considered information. confidential information is not to be used for any other purpose than the review process and may not be disclosed, published or otherwise revealed to any other party.
-No copies of any confidential information shall be made available in any media, except for the purposes of the review.
-After completion of the review, a copy of the application and final review sheet will be stored in the Rannís registry, and all other confidential information shall be destroyed.
-IRF expert panel members understand and acknowledge that any disclosure or misappropriation of any of the confidential information may cause the owner irreparable harm.
+Proposals, including all enclosed materials and review sheets are considered confidential information.
+The confidential information is not to be used for any other purpose than the review process and may not be disclosed, published or otherwise made available to a third party.
+No copies of any confidential information shall be made available in any format, except for purposes of review.
+After completion of the review, a copy of the application and final review sheet will be stored in the Rannís electronic registry, and all other confidential information shall be destroyed.
+IRF expert panel members understand and acknowledge that any disclosure or misappropriation of any of this confidential information may cause the owner irreparable harm.
 The owner of the confidential information has the right to apply to a court of competent jurisdiction for specific performance and/or an order restraining and enjoining any such further disclosure or breach and for such other relief as the owner shall deem appropriate.
 Such right of owner is to be in addition to remedies otherwise available to owner at law or in equity.

-2.5 CONFLICT OF INTEREST
+1.5 CONFLICT OF INTEREST

-In the event of conflict of interest, external reviwers, expert panel members or Board members must recuse themselves from assessment of a proposal.
-Expert panel members and Board members shall not be present for discussions or decisions regarding a proposal when conflicts of interest arise.
-This shall be documented in the meeting minutes.
-In addition to grounds for disqualification as listed in the Administration Procedure Act (no. 37/1993)3 the following leads to disqualification of external reviewers, expert panel members and Board members of the IRF:
+In the event of conflict of interest, external reviewers, expert panel members or Board members must recuse themselves from assessment of a proposal.
+Expert panel members and Board members shall not be present for discussions or decisions regarding a proposal in cases of conflict of interest.
+Their absence in that case shall be documented in meeting minutes.
+In addition to grounds for disqualification based on conflict of interest as listed in the Administration Procedure Act (no. 37/1993) 3 the following leads to disqualification of external reviewers, expert panel members and Board members of the IRF: